-- Biological or legally adopted children under age 21; - Posthumous children who are born after a member / deferred pensioner passes away; and - Permanently physically or mentally incapacitated children over age 21.
+- Biological or legally adopted children under age 21; - Posthumous children who are born after a member deferred pensioner passes away; and - Permanently physically or mentally incapacitated children over age 21.
+The incapacity must have occurred before the age of 21 while the main member was still alive.